Darazaki/keep-keeping/README.md

 # Keep Keeping

-A portable GUI and CLI application to keep the latest files synchronized between directories.
+Portable GUI and CLI applications to keep the latest files synchronized between directories.

-This program will overwrite the files with the oldest modification date with the newest one without saving the old ones, use it at your own risk!
+Those programs will replace the files with the oldest modification date with the newest one without saving the old ones, use it at your own risk!

 ## Features and WIP